FATIGUE OR TIREDNESS

 - Symptoms of palpitation, dizziness, weakness, anxiety, sweating along with fatigue which come on or worsen while standing and reduce by lying down/reclining (Orthostatic intolerance).

 - Sore throat episodes, or enlarged nodes in neck/armpits

 Other symptoms may include nausea, lack of appetite, recurrent colds, allergies or sinus problems, and reaction/intolerance to alcohol or medicines.
 Depression can develop in patients with CFS or be the underlying cause of the manifestation of CFS symptoms.
 The most important factor for establishing Chronic Fatigue Syndrome is the absence of any underlying medical condition.

-Chronic fatigue commonly sets in after an episode of illness especially viral infections with flu-like symptoms (fever, body ache, and weakness).
+Chronic fatigue commonly sets in after an episode of illness especially viral infections with flu-like symptoms (fever, body ache, and weakness) as has been seen post recovery from COVID.
 Other triggers may include injury (physical trauma), a psychologically disturbing event, or having undergone a hospitalization or surgery.
 Sometimes no trigger may be identifiable and chronic fatigue may develop gradually over many months or years due to possible chronic physical or mental stress.

 WHAT TO TEST

 Often un underlying medical conditions can be the cause, and this needs to be meticulously investigated and treated.
 First thing, a general physical examination by a physician including a Blood pressure check and calculation of Body Mass Index (BMI) is recommended.

 Lab investigations should include a Complete Blood Count, Blood Sugar, Tests for Thyroid, Liver and Kidney function, Lipid profile, Vitamin D, and Vitamin B12.
 Additionally, an ECG with a Stress test (TMT- Treadmill test) is also advisable.